squidcloudio/squid-samples/squidnames/backend/README.md

 # Backend for the Squid Names game

-This project is designed to be a clone of the Codenames board game with the purpose showing how Squid Cloud can be used to make such a game.
+This is the Squid application backend for Squid Names, a Codenames implementation designed to showcase Squid Cloud functionality.

 ## Architecture